anaglodariu/anaglodariu/README.md

 Personal repositories and projects
 =====
 - Java Language Projects
-  - A Java Inventory Project (specialized form storing CDs and DVDs)
+  - A Java Inventory Project (specialized for storing CDs and DVDs)

 University-related projects
 =====